EricEisaman/splatwalk/README.md

 ## Service Worker and Caching

-SplatWalk ships a service worker (`public/sw.js`) whose cache id is derived from the wasm build:
+SplatWalk ships a service worker (`public/sw.js`) whose cache id is derived from the wasm build, so updates are seamless and stale code never lingers:

 - **Auto-versioned cache**: During `npm run build`, a Vite plugin hashes `pkg/wasm_splatwalk/wasm_splatwalk_bg.wasm` and writes that hash into the service worker's `CACHE_NAME` (replacing the `__SW_BUILD_ID__` placeholder).
 Every new wasm build therefore produces a new cache id.
 - **Clears on change**: On activation the service worker deletes every cache whose name is not the current `CACHE_NAME`, so previous builds are evicted automatically.